 Characteristics of a route, such as crashes and traffic count sites, can be represented as a point event offset from an existing point feature class.
 The Point Events widget provides an interface to add point events into the geodatabase.
 The referent offset data is translated to routes and measures for storage.

-The reference point feature layer must be in the same map service as route/network layer.
+The referent point feature layer must be in the same map service as the route network layer.

 - Click the Edit tab.

 - In the Edit Events group, click the Point Events button .